-We could see the Rehew in the ship floating towards various consoled on their bridge and strapping themselves in.
+We could see the Rehew in the ship floating towards various consoles on their bridge and strapping themselves in.
 It appeared like they were getting ready.

-“Captain, the unknown vessel is moving towards the hanger!”
+“Captain, the unknown vessel is moving towards the hangar!”

 The Captain looked at the translator when she said Relatus.
 Then we began marching down the corridors in the bridge section.

-The hanger we came to was that large space us refugees materialised into when we first came onto The Liberty.
-I didn’t realise that the room that was full of various camping supplies at the time was an airlock.
-We stood in that room, now empty and waited.
+The hangar we came to was that large space us refugees materialised into when we first came onto The Liberty.
+I didn’t realise that the small room that was full of various camping supplies at the time was an airlock.
+We stood in that room, now empty, and waited.

 I could see The Captain was staring into the air.
 “Captain, what are you looking at?”
 I asked.

 “Just watching the Rehew ship come on board.
 I’m watching the scanners to see their movements and know where they are!”
 The Captain responded nervously.
 “This has been only the second time I have had to deal with strangers coming unannounced to the ship!”

 “It doesn’t happen often?”
 I asked.

 “The Liberty is hidden.
 Most people come through the EMC machines.
 Often the ships that come are expected.
 People rarely find us or just stumble across us.
 These are no ordinary visitors either!”
 At that moment, around ten more guards came through behind us.
 By that point, fifteen guards surrounded us.